Small Block Chevy Build (First Generation)

 There was a tech article several years back where an engine builder tested a 2-bolt block to see how much power it would take before main cap flex.
 The horsepower level was near 600 before any main cap movement was detected.

 If you're looking to build a healthy street motor, there's nothing wrong with a 2-bolt main block.
-But if your small-block Chevy build includes a high revving motor (over 6,000 rpm) and 500+ horsepower, and 4-bolt block is a good idea.
+But if your small-block Chevy build includes a high revving motor (over 6,000 rpm) and 500+ horsepower, and 4-bolt block is recommended.

 Was There A Factory 4-Bolt 327 ?